LTheGreatest/LTheGreatest/README.md

 * :mortar_board: I'm on the third year of the bachelor in Informatics and Computer Engineering.

-* :zap: Because technologie is my passion, I use my free time to explore and learn new technologies.
+* :zap: Because technology is my passion, I use my free time to explore and learn new skills and technologies.

 * :muscle: I like to solve problems and possibly help other people in the process.